simonecossaro/PresidentialHacking/home.md

 ## Privilege Escalation

+The last steps concern scaling privileges in order to gain root access.
-The next step is listing the capabilities associated with available executable files using the `getcap` command.
-It is noted that the tarS binary has '+EP'.
-This binary allows the compression of any file on the system without being root.
-Once compressed, it's possible to read the contents of the file by performing only the decompression.
+The next thing to do is use `getcap` command to list the available capabilities associated with files in the file system.

+It is noted that the tarS binary has '+ep' set.
+This setting grants the `cap_dac_read_search` capability, allowing tarS to read and search files in locations where it has DAC (Discretionary Access Control) permissions, without requiring full root privileges.
+Thus, tarS can compress files across the system without root access.
+Once compressed, files contents can be revealed by simply performing the decompression.

-The '/root/.ssh/' directory contains an 'id_rsa' file, which typically holds an RSA private key for SSH authentication.
+The **`/root/.ssh/`** directory contains an **`id_rsa`** file, which typically holds an RSA private key for SSH authentication.
-By having '+ep', compressing and decompressing the 'id_rsa' file, visibility to its contents is gained.
+By using tarS to compress and decompress **`id_rsa`**, become possible to view its contents.

 Compression and decompression are done by the two following commands:

-* `tarS -xvf id_rsa.tar /root/.ssh/id_rsa` : creates a tar archive called 'id_rsa.tar' containing the 'id_rsa' file present in the '/root/.ssh/' directory.
+* `tarS -xvf id_rsa.tar /root/.ssh/id_rsa` : creates a tar archive called **`id_rsa.tar`** containing the **`id_rsa`** file present in the **`/root/.ssh/`** directory.

-* `tar -xvf id_rsa.tar` : extracts the file from the 'id_rsa.tar' archive.
+* `tar -xvf id_rsa.tar` : extracts files from the **`id_rsa.tar`** archive.

-After the execution of these two commands, the 'id_rsa' file can be read.
+After the execution of these two commands, the **`id_rsa`** file can be read.

 ![Obtaining the RSA private key](images/rsa_key.png)

 With the RSA private key, remote connection to the presidential machine as root via SSH protocol is possible.

-Once arrived at this point, obtaining the final-flag can be done and it marks the end of the challenge.
+Once arrived at this point, the final-flag can be obtained and this completes the challenge.

 ![Root access](images/ssh_&_final_flag.png)